louisesykes198/The_Christmas_Quiz/README.md

 6. [balsamiq:](https://balsamiq.cloud/sp5ubr/pf6h5dr/r5F4B)
     - Balsamiq was used to create the wireframes during the design process.
 7. [Coolors:](https://coolors.co/)
-    -Coolors is used to make interactive color palettes.
+    - Coolors is used to make interactive color palettes.
 8. [Am I Responsive:](https://ui.dev/amiresponsive)
     - This is used to make the screenshots to show what the website looks like for the readme file.
 9. [ChatGPT:](https://chatgpt.com/)